PAST DUE DISABILITY BENEFITS

 Cannon Disability believes you should hire a law firm with the experience to obtain all of your past due benefits.
 We offer a free review of your case.
 But, what does this mean?

 For most people who want to become clients, it means we will talk to you about your case over the phone.
 We will not charge you to examine the merits of your case, including questions about past due benefits.
 Most lawyers do charge an attorney fee to review your case.
 We do not.

 Please understand, however, that giving you a free review of your case is not the same thing as hiring our law firm.
 First, we examine the merits of your case based upon the facts you give us.
 Second, we might ask that you send us medical records or a copy of your SSA paperwork.
 We do this so we can understand the details of your case.
 Even if we ask for more information, it does not mean we accept your case.

 You will know if you hire our legal team because we will send you our contract.
 We will also send you other SSA paperwork to fill out.
 You must return your paperwork to us immediately.

 If you do not sign and send the paperwork back, then we are not your law firm.
 We will send you a stamped envelope to send the paperwork back to us.
-Or, we will accept some electronically signed paperwork.

-CANNON DISABILITY LAW WORKS ON A CONTINGENCY FEE BASIS
+WE WORK ON A CONTINGENCY FEE BASIS

 Studies show that you are three times more likely to win benefits if you hire an attorney.
-Winning past due disability benefits can result in more money for you.
+Winning past due benefits can result in more money for you.
 Hire an attorney with the experience to win all of your benefits.

 WHAT ARE THE COSTS OF YOUR CLAIM?